How to Translate a WordPress Website with WPML

 Step 3: Receiving completed translations

 Your Language Service Provider will deliver the translations to your website as soon as they are ready.

 The translations will be delivered automatically or manually fetched from your WordPress admin panel.
 In the former choice, you can check the status of translation jobs and receive the files automatically as they are completed.
 In the latter choice, you can download the completed translations from the WPML -> Translation Management page.
 Click Check status and get translations.

 Note: In case you want to cancel the translation, you need to contact your Language Service Provider directly.
 They are the only one who has the authority to cancel the project.

 GTE Localize is pleased to announce that we have recently partnered up with WPML.
 The collaboration between GTE Localize and WPML enables our company to automatically and seamlessly translate and localize our clients’ website content directly on the WordPress platform.
-We offer comprehensive website translation with competitive rates.
-Contact us for more information.
+We offer comprehensive website translation with competitive rates for translation and localization services in Korean, Japanese, Chinese, Thai, Lao, Indonesian, Khmer, Malay, Burmese, Vietnamese, Tagalog performed by our team of hundreds of experienced native linguists and subject-matter experts.
+If you want to translate a website with WPML and GTE Localize, you can follow the instruction here or contact us for more information.

 Image credit: WPML